 All drivers are required to participate in the formation lap.
 Drivers are prohibited from intentionally skipping the formation lap by making deliberate contact with other drivers.
 Drivers who are discovered to have intentionally collided with another competitor during the formation lap will be investigated by the stewards.

 No car may be driven unnecessarily slowly, erratically or in a manner which could be deemed potentially dangerous to other drivers or any other person at any time:

 CONTACT (FORMATION LAP)

-18.104.22.168 BACKMARKERS UNLAPPING - If you are a backmarker you are entitled to unlap yourself if you are quicker than the drivers on the lead lap only if:
+220.127.116.11 BACKMARKERS UNLAPPING - Backmarkers are entitled to unlap themselves, overtaking drivers on the lead lap only if the following conditions permit:

 DRIVER MAKES DEFENSIVE MOVE (1 – 2 CAR LENGTHS TO OVERTAKING DRIVER)

 DRIVER MAKES DEFENSIVE MOVE (LESS THAN 1 CAR LENGTH)